 Is CurrencyWave safe to use?

 Yes, CurrencyWave is 100% safe to use.
-Our payment services are provided by The Currencycloud which is authorised by the Financial Conduct Authority (FCA) under the Electronic Money Regulations 2011 for the issuing of electronic money and the provision of payment services with FCA registration number 900199.
-Over £1bn per month is now being processed through the platform and all client funds are held in a segregated bank account with Barclays plc.
-This means they are ring fenced from the assets of the firm and cannot be accessed by creditors.
+Our payment services are provided by The Currencycloud which is owned by Visa Inc. Currencycloud is authorised by the Financial Conduct Authority (FCA) under the Electronic Money Regulations 2011 for the issuing of electronic money and the provision of payment services with FCA registration number 900199.
+Over £1bn per month is now being processed through the platform and all client funds are held in separate accounts with tier one banks.
+In the unlikely event of Currencycloud ceasing to exist, your money remains protected.

 How secure are you?

-The Currencycloud platform is robust, secure and above all regulated by the UK financial services regulator- the Financial Conduct Authority (FCA).
-A holder of an E-Money licence is subject to stringent oversight and control checks by the FCA to allow client funds to be held.
-All client funds are held in a segregated bank account with Barclays plc meaning they are ring fenced from the assets of the firm and cannot be accessed by creditors.
+We use a market leading platform through our partners Currencycloud which is compliant with ISO27001.
+As a holder of an E-Money licence they are subject to stringent oversight and control checks by the FCA to allow client funds to be held.
+Funds are safeguarded by our FCA-regulated e-money partners at a credit institution.
+In the unlikely event of Currencycloud ceasing to exist, your money remains protected as it is ring fenced from the assets of the firm and cannot be accessed by creditors.

 - Physical Security – The service operates from multiple high security Tier 4 Data Centres used by banks and other financial institutions.

 - Data Security – Currencycloud are certified under ISO/IEC 27001:2013, the international best practice standard for information security management.